cplett/cplett.github.io/page/xtb/2-solvation.md

 | Water (H₂O)  | x         | x         | x         | x         | x      |

-An up-to-date list can also be found at the [documentation](https://xtb-docs.readthedocs.io/en/latest/gbsa.html).
+An up-to-date list of available solvents can be found in the [documentation](https://xtb-docs.readthedocs.io/en/latest/gbsa.html).

-In principle, both solvent models perform similar, but do not reach the performance of more costly solvent models like COSMO-RS or SMD.
+In principle, both solvent models perform similarly but do not reach the accuracy of more advanced and computationally expensive models like COSMO-RS or SMD.

-GBSA and ALPB model an electrostatic continuum that is relaxed self-consistently during the SCC directly affecting the wavefunction.
-Non-electrostatic parts are added after the SCC convergence.
+GBSA and ALPB treat the solvent as an electrostatic continuum that is self-consistently relaxed during the SCC, directly influencing the wavefunction.
+Non-electrostatic contributions are added after SCC convergence.

-More information on the theoretical foundation and quality of ALPB and GBSA can be found in the [publication](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.1c00471).
+More details on the theoretical background and accuracy of ALPB and GBSA can be found in this [publication](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.1c00471).

-{% include note.html content='Using a solvent model can help to converge SCC or geometry optimization steps in case no convergence is achieved in gas phase.
-The resulting wavefunction or structure can be used to get a good starting point for the gas-phase calculation.'%}
+{% include note.html content='Using a solvent model can improve SCC or geometry optimization convergence when gas-phase calculations fail to converge.
+The resulting wavefunction or structure can serve as a good starting point for a gas-phase calculation.' %}